The Note: this story deals with adult situations and descriptions of self-harm

 Mr. Borland called Jacob to his desk when the period ended.
 He asked him if he could watch the news, and if so, why didn’t he take part in the class.

-He told him he was sick.
-And, he meant it.
+Jacob told him he was sick.
+And he meant it

 The colors seemed overly rich, as if everything else within his view was in black & white.

-For the longest time, reliving that first experience would continue to provide Jacob with some measure of serenity.
+For the longest time, reliving that first experience would continue to provide Jacob with some serenity.

 As tears ran down his face, he was sure that in addition to taking his own life, he had to remove part of his “defect” beforehand.
 He had to cut out his sexual organs.